the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

 If you have not yet completed the [initial setup]({{< ref "../../initial_setup.md" >}}), please do that before you start.

----

-## Into the Terminal
-Take a peek at your Desktop.
-You should see a new folder called `making_with_code` created by the configuration script.
-(If you told `mwc setup` you wanted to install somewhere else, you'll need to adapt the following instructions to your situation.)
-We are going to navigate to that folder using the Terminal interface.

 {{< aside "FYI" >}}
 *Hello!
 I'm the For Your Information Space Invader.
 I'll be stopping by